openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/advanced-operations/zfs-snapshot.md

 csi-zfspv   Bound    pvc-73402f6e-d054-4ec2-95a4-eb8452724afb   4Gi        RWO            openebs-zfspv   2m35s
 ```

-Create the snapshot using the created SnapshotClass for the selected PVC
+Create the snapshot using the created SnapshotClass for the selected PVC.

 ```
 $ cat snapshot.yaml